Maddix/AShip/README.md

 Everything else is made from scratch on top of canvas.

 # Features
-This a not a complete list of all the features.
+This is a incomplete list of all the current features.

 - Object management system
 - Keyboard and Mouse input system